-It's lovely to receive a bouquet of roses.
-There is no flower more suitable for cutting than the rose.
-Strong, sturdy stems, buds that open slowly and elegantly and the bonus of fragrance, make roses a favorite both to receive and to grow in a cutting garden.
+There's no flower more suitable for cutting than the rose.
+Strong, sturdy stems, buds that open slowly and elegantly, and an unforgettable fragrance, make roses a favorite to grow in a cutting garden.
 Once you bring them indoors, there are any number of ways to display and enjoy them.
 Handle them right and they will last well over a week.

 Tips for Cutting and Displaying Roses

-- Choose rose buds that have visibly begun to open, but that are no more than 1/3 to 1/2 fully open.
+- Choose rose buds that have visibly begun to open, but that are no more than one-third to one-half fully open.
 Tightly closed buds may never open and flowers in full bloom won't last very long.
 The best cut roses will have just begun to unfurl.
 It won't take them long to finish the job indoors.

 - Always use clean, sharp pruners to prevent damaging the rose canes and spreading disease.
 This won't affect your cut flowers, but you don't want to harm the plant in the process of cutting.